 Laura Miller and a Father’s Search for Justice

-The loss of his daughter transformed Tim Miller’s life.
-Instead of giving up, he turned his grief into action and later founded Texas EquuSearch, a volunteer organization that has helped locate missing people across the country.
+Seventeen months later, investigators located Laura’s remains along Calder Road.
+The loss of his daughter changed Tim Miller’s life.
+Rather than give up, he turned his grief into action and founded Texas EquuSearch, a volunteer organization that helps locate missing people across the country.

-Tim Miller has spent decades searching for the truth — not only for Laura, but for every victim connected to the Texas Killing Fields.
+Laura’s killer has never been arrested.
+Tim Miller has spent decades searching for answers not only about Laura’s death but also for every victim connected to the Texas Killing Fields.

 The Name That Will Not Go Away: Clyde Edwin Hedrick

-One man has long remained at the center of suspicion: Clyde Edwin Hedrick.
+One man has remained at the center of suspicion: Clyde Edwin Hedrick.

-Hedrick lived in the area at the time Laura disappeared and has been identified by investigators and families as a person of interest in the Calder Road murders.
-He was later convicted of a separate, unrelated killing — the 1984 murder of Ellen Beason, a brutal crime in which the victim was bludgeoned and concealed.
+He was later convicted of a separate killing — the 1984 murder of Ellen Beason — a brutal crime in which the victim was bludgeoned and hidden.

-Because prosecutors lacked the physical evidence needed for a criminal case in Laura Miller’s death, Tim Miller filed a civil wrongful-death lawsuit instead.
+Because there was not enough physical evidence for a criminal charge in Laura Miller’s death, Tim Miller filed a civil wrongful-death lawsuit.
 A jury found Hedrick liable and awarded Miller millions of dollars in damages.

-In recent years, Hedrick has been living under state parole supervision, including time in a halfway house in the Houston area.
-His supervision status has become a renewed source of public concern as the Texas parole system periodically reviews whether restrictions should be loosened.
+In recent years, Hedrick has lived under state parole supervision, including time in a halfway house near Houston.
+His supervision status has become a renewed source of fear as the parole system periodically considers loosening restrictions.

-For the families of victims, this is deeply unsettling.
-They believe the man they hold responsible for Laura Miller’s death could one day live with fewer restrictions — despite the case never being criminally resolved.
+For the victims’ families, this is deeply unsettling.
+They believe the man they hold responsible for Laura Miller’s death could one day face fewer restrictions — even though the case was never criminally resolved.

 For people who live near the Killing Fields, it raises a frightening question: